-- <UserManager> Is the root element of the UserManager. - <User> The UserManager may consist of one or more users. - <Name> The name of the user.
-This is used to identify the user entry and is used in the ACLS and Groups. - < Password > Is the password of the user.
+<us>User> The UserManager may consist of one or more users.

+- <Name> The name of the user.
+This is used to identify the user entry and is used in the ACLS and Groups. - <Password> Is the password of the user.
 This is stored in encrypted form.
 It, therefore, cannot be specified from outside the system.